sonic-net/SONiC/doc/aaa/TACACS+ Design.md

 	- User run any executable file or script on SONiC host.
       - The full path and parameters will be send to TACACS+ server side for authorization.
       - For recursive command/script, only the top level command have authorization.
-        - No authorization for  bash builtin command and bash function, but if a bash function call any executable file or script, those executable file or script will have authorization.
+        - No authorization for  bash built-in command and bash function, but if a bash function call any executable file or script, those executable file or script will have authorization.
       - Commands entered through the console not have authorization by default.

 - Supported Authorization types: